 UK tourism is a booming and a vital sector for both employment and GDP.
-By 2025, the tourism industry in the UK is set to be worth over £257 billion.
-The statistics in this article demonstrate the importance of tourists visiting the UK, as well as what makes the UK a popular place to visit.
+By 2025, the tourism industry in the United Kingdom is set to be worth over £257 billion.
+The statistics in this article demonstrate the importance of tourists visiting the UK, as well as what makes it a popular place to visit.

 In 2018, 37.9 million tourists visited the UK, but this reached an all-time high in 2017 with 39.2 million!
-In July 2019 alone, £2.9 billion was spent in the UK by overseas residents, demonstrating how substantial tourism is to the economy.
-USA residents visit the UK the most as 3,877,000 people visited the UK in 2018, closely followed by France.
-The statistics demonstrate the popularity of London in comparison to other locations in the UK as London has 8 times more visitors than the second most visited city.
+In July 2019 alone, £2.9 billion was spent here by overseas residents, demonstrating how substantial tourism is to the economy.
+USA residents visit the most as 3,877,000 people visited in 2018, closely followed by France.
+Tourism in London statistics demonstrates the popularity of the capital in comparison to other locations in the UK as the city has 8 times more visitors than the second most visited city.
 Holidays is the number one reason as to why tourists visit the UK, 63% of visits to the UK are for a holiday away.

-Read on for more statistics on UK tourism.
+Read on for more UK tourism statistics & latest industry data.

 Tourism is the fastest growing industry in Britain.
 It is expected to expand by 3.8% a year up until 2025, accounting for 10% of all jobs.

-Two million jobs are created by the UK tourism industry.
+Two million jobs are created by the UK travel industry.

 9% of the UK’s GDP is generated by tourism.

-Inbound tourism has been recorded at £50 billion.
+Inbound tourism to the UK has been recorded at £50 billion.

-7 million overseas residents visited the UK in April 2027.
+7 million overseas residents visited in April 2027.
 This is a 19% increase from the previous year.

-By 2025, the tourism industry in the UK is set to be worth over £257 billion.
+By 2025, the tourism industry in the United Kingdom is set to be worth over £257 billion.

-53% of the inbound visitor spend is accounted for by London, the rest of England accounts for 35%, Scotland 8% and Wales 2%.
+53% of the inbound visitor spend is accounted for in London, the rest of England accounts for 35%, Scotland 8% and Wales 2%.